Throat guards help to protect a vulnerable part of a catcher's body that can often be overlooked.

 Common Materials and Installation

-Throat guards are designed to protect the front of a catcher's neck area from any debris that could get them under the chin.
+Throat protectors are designed to protect the front of a catcher's neck area from any debris that could get them under the chin.

 The most common scenario is a ball skipping up and hitting that area just below the catcher's helmet or mask.